RobertMiski/UWE-Principles-of-programming/Python/Basics/README.md

 ## 4 - Iteration

-This file will show you all of the different methods to iterate through arrays, tuple, dictionary and string using:
+This file will show you all of the different functions to iterate through arrays, tuple, dictionary and string using:

 `for i in range(0,5,1):`